 If you're in northern Thailand, anywhere near the Sukhothai ruins, this is a great place to visit if you have time.
 As an ILP volunteer in Thailand, you're actually close enough to go explore the temple on a weekend since it's about a two-hour drive from Phitsanulok.

 You have a couple of different options for how to get to this temple.
 There's a local bus from Phitsanulok, but it stops about 1 mile away from the temple.
 You can also hire a taxi to drive you from Phitsanulok, but plan on it costing a bit, so the more people you have in your group, the better.
-Make sure you bargain a little bit on the price, since it is likely that Thai drivers will give you a really high price first.
+Make sure you bargain a little bit on the price since it is likely that Thai drivers will give you a really high price first.
 Here is a picture of the temple's name in Thai that you can show to your driver.

 If you're an ILP volunteer, you're pretty lucky because the local coordinator is usually able to help arrange transport for a weekend trip like this.
-They have great connections with local drivers, and can help to work out the details.
+They have great connections with local drivers and can help to work out the details.
 Another benefit of this is that your local coordinator may even know of a couple of other beautiful spots for your driver to stop and show you along the way.
 This is definitely what we recommend!

 Other Tips For Your Visit

-There's a lot we could include here, but first, make sure you where a skirt (or pants) that extend past your knees.
+There's a lot we could include here, but first, make sure you wear a skirt (or pants) that extend past your knees.
 If you don't, the kind Thai men and the entrance will hand you a wrap skirt.
 These are usually brown and not very flattering in pictures.
 Because most of the people who visit this temple are Thai locals, the rules are even more strict than the standards they enforce at temples that attract more foreign tourists.

 Next, bring at least 100 baht with you (about 3 USD) in addition to what you'll need to bring to pay the driver.
 The temple itself is free to enter, but trust us, you'll want lunch and a cold drink after spending hours walking around on hot tiles in bare feet.
 There's a great cafe up at the entrance that serves some favorites, like Pad Thai and curry.